1. Write the text you want in the box.

 Of course, all the previous letters can be copied and pasted in the place you want.
 Keep in mind that it is a source that is not shown to you (if you only see square boxes or question marks), then it is because your browser does not yet support all these sources.
 The support for all these Unicode letters is growing every day, so in a couple of months they may be visible.
 However, if you are using an old browser, you must upgrade to Firefox or similar.

 You would be forgiven for thinking that this translator converts the text into a different source, that is not what is happening here.
 So, how does it work?
 Unicode

-This translator is essentially generating Unicode cursive / scripts that resemble the letters of the Latin alphabet (a, b, c, ...).
-Unicode is an international standard for symbols in computer-related industries.
-It replaces "ASCII" and actually contains all the ASCII symbols within its specification.
+This translator is essentially generating cursive symbols / Unicode scripts that resemble the letters of the Latin alphabet (a, b, c, ...).
+Unicode is an international standard for symbols in computer related industries.
+It replaces "ASCII" and actually contains all the ASCII symbols within your specification.
 There are literally tens of thousands of different symbols defined by Unicode compared to 256 characters defined by the extended ASCII set.
-In addition to this, Unicode allows us to add diacritic marks that enhance our characters and allow us to produce weird things like this:
+In addition to this, Unicode allows us to add diacritical marks that sharpen our characters and allow us to produce strange things like this: